Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Results: Single-mode scenario

-To avoid this unfavorable scaling, one can exploit the relationship between the detector efficiency and the ZPG.
-If a photon is detected with probability $\eta$, the ZPG becomes $\mathcal{L}^{(0)}_\eta=\mathcal{L}-\eta\mathcal{J}$.
-At the level of probabilities, $p^{(0)}_\eta$ now depends on $\eta$ and can be written as a linear combination of all lossless $p^{(n)}$ weighted by powers of the loss coefficient $1-\eta$.
-That is, one can obtain the loss relation, or probability generating function, $p^{(0)}_\eta = \sum_{n=0}^\infty (1-\eta)^np^{(n)}$ that is known in linear optics \cite{rossi2004photon,zambra2005experimental, bulmer2022threshold}, but now connected directly to the source dynamics through the solution to the ZPG.
+To avoid the unfavorable scaling imposed by the recursive solution, one can exploit the relationship between the detector efficiency and the ZPG.
+If a photon is detected with probability $\eta$, the ZPG becomes At the level of probabilities, the lossy zero-photon measurement outcome $p^{(0)}_\eta$ now not only depends on the true zero-photon probability $p^{(0)}$, but also on all higher-order probabilities $p^{(n)}$ multiplied by an appropriate detector loss coefficient.
+That is, one can infer that the loss relation must remain valid

+Although this expression is a known probability generating function in linear optical optics \cite{rossi2004photon,zambra2005experimental, bulmer2022threshold}, we can now see that it is directly connected to the source dynamics through the solution to the ZPG.
+Notably, this realization is impossible if taking $\eta=1$ so that the ZPG can be reduced to an effective non-Hermitian Hamiltonian.

-Assuming the pulse is finite, there is an $N$ such that $p^{(n)}\simeq 0$ for $n > N$.
-By evaluating $p^{(0)}_\eta$ for $N$ unique values of $\eta$ along with $p^{(0)}_0=1$, all $p^{(n)}$ up to $n=N$ can be estimated by inverting the loss relation \cite{rossi2004photon,zambra2005experimental}.
-Thus, all non-negligible $p^{(n)}$ are obtained by solving the ZPG just $N$ times.
-When neglecting the inversion step, which for reasonable $N$ is negligible compared to solving the dynamics, this leads to $\mathcal{O}\left(NN_{t}\right)$ scaling where $N_{t}$ is the number of time steps needed to solve the master equation until $t$, which can be much smaller than $N_{dt}$.
+Assuming the pulse has finite energy, there exists an $N$ such that $p^{(n)}\simeq 0$ for $n > N$.
+Then, by evaluating $p^{(0)}_\eta$ for $N$ unique values of $\eta$ along with $p^{(0)}_0=1$, all $p^{(n)}$ up to $n=N$ can be estimated by inverting the loss relation, as has been realized experimentally \cite{rossi2004photon,zambra2005experimental}.
+Most importantly, this indirect approach to obtain all non-negligible $p^{(n)}$ can be accomplished by solving the ZPG just $N$ times for different $\eta$.
+When neglecting the inversion step, which for reasonable $N$ is negligible compared to solving the dynamics, this leads to a linear scaling $\mathcal{O}\left(NN_{t}\right)$ and hence an exponential speedup.
+Here, $N_{t}$ is the number of time steps needed to solve the effective master equation until time $t$, and this can even be much smaller than $N_{dt}$ for time-independent evolution.